sgago/thestudyguide/sysdesign/monitoring/monitoring.md

 - Our boring Go Gin app is at [http://localhost:8080](http://localhost:8080)

 ## Moving the metrics
-So, we need to make the metrics move around some so that it's at least interesting to look at.
+So, we need to make the metrics move around some so that they move some.
 We can use the load testing tool hey to make that happen.
 The hey load testing tool repo is [here](https://github.com/rakyll/hey).
 Basic use is
 `hey -z 5m -q 5 -m GET -H "Accept: text/html" http://localhost:8080`
 where:
 -z = duration of load testing, like 10s or 5m.
 -q = Rate limit of load testing, in queries per second (QPS).
 -m = HTTP method: GET, POST, PUT, DELETE, or HEAD.
--H = a customer HTTP header like `-H "Accept: text/html.
-You can chain many -H's together like -H "Accept: text/html" -H "Content-Type: application/xml"`.
+-H = a customer HTTP header like `-H "Accept: text/html`.
+You can chain many -H's together like `-H "Accept: text/html" -H "Content-Type: application/xml"`.

 ## Prometheus query language
 Prometheus query language (PromQL) lets users select and aggregate their time series data.
 It has nothing in common with other query languages like SQL.